Azure/ResourceModules/docs/wiki/Home.md

 # Common Azure Resource Modules

-The objective of this repository is to provide a template library that can be reused in Infrastructure as Code scenarios, such as landing zone, workload or individual service deployments.
+The objective of this repository is to provide a template library that can be reused in Infrastructure as Code scenarios, such as landing zone, workloads or individual service deployments.

 This wiki describes the content of this repository, the modules, pipelines, possible options on how to use them and how to contribute to this project.

+If you're unfamiliar with Infrastructure as Code, or wonder how you can use the contents of this repository in your deployments please check out the [vision](./Vision.md) section of this wiki.

 ### _Navigation_